BartlomiejOlber/twm_reconst/readme.md

 You need to have Blender installed in your OS, that can be run from command line like: `blender`.
-Run the following command to load the reconstructed scene to blender and filter 'background' vertices, leaving solely the Jack Daniels bottle (and a small fragment of the chair the bottle was placed upon). bottle
+Run the following command to load the reconstructed scene to blender and filter 'background' vertices, leaving solely the Jack Daniels bottle (and a small fragment of the chair the bottle was placed upon).
 ```
 blender --python blender_select_vertices_to_cut.py
 ```